-18 March 2016
+18 March 2016 (updated 22 March 2019)

-|Five criteria for fit and proper assessment|
+|Five criteria for fit and proper assessments|

-|Knowledge, skills and experience||Does the candidate have the theoretical and practical capabilities to assume a specific role in the bank?|
+|Knowledge, skills and experience||Does the candidate have the knowledge, skills and experience necessary to take on a specific role in the bank?|

 |Reputation||Does the candidate have a criminal record or a history of administrative or tax irregularities?
 Is the candidate involved in pending legal proceedings?|

-|Conflicts of interest||Board members must be able to act independently when taking decisions.
-Does the candidate have any conflicting interests that may adversely affect the bank?|
+|Conflicts of interest||Directors must be able to act free of external influences when taking decisions.
+Does the candidate have any conflicting interests that may hinder objective decision-making?|

-|Time commitment||Can the candidate devote sufficient time to the proposed function within the bank?|
+|Time commitment||Is the candidate able to devote sufficient time to the proposed role within the bank?|

-|Collective suitability of the board||Looking at the added value of a particular candidate for the whole board, how does the candidate fit within the overall composition of the board?|
+|Collective suitability of the board||Looking at the added value of a particular candidate for the board as a whole, how does the candidate fit within its overall composition?|

-Once the process has started, the national supervisor will assist the Authorisation Division within the ECB and the Joint Supervisory Team (JST) responsible for the bank to come to a joint assessment.
-Involving the JST is important as it helps ensure that fit and proper decisions are in line with the overall supervision of the bank.
+Once the process has started, the national supervisor will assist the ECB’s Authorisation Division and the Joint Supervisory Team (JST) responsible for the bank in reaching a joint assessment.
+Involving the JST is essential as it helps ensure that fit and proper decisions are in line with the overall supervision of the bank.
 The final decision is taken by the ECB.

 Not completely.
 The assessment can always be discussed through informal contacts between the supervisor and the bank when preparing an appointee’s file.
 During the actual assessment process, we may also decide to interview the appointee to gather information to supplement the written information provided by the bank.
 This also provides us with an opportunity to discuss our specific expectations of the appointee’s future role.